Do Cats Like to Watch TV? (what do they enjoy?)

 3. Your cat may try to get behind the TV screen, causing it to topple forwards.
 They may think they are watching scenes that are three-dimensional, and will want to see what wildlife is behind the TV set.

-At various times I have witnessed attempts by our cats at bad things 2 and 3, but never number 1.
+At various times I have witnessed attempts by our cats at all three bad things.

 Fortunately, we were there to stop them from knocking the TV over.
 They were undeterred by the fact that the TV was in a cabinet with very little space at the front, sides, and top.
 They would still manage to find a way to get at the TV.
 They are cats.